katievlasic/04-web-api-quiz/README.md

 - game has a 'final' status
 - ability to save initials and score upon completion

+Learning and Challenges:
+"after answering a question, a new one appears"
+I found this acceptance criteria to be the most challenging (and rewarding?) for this assingment.
+Getting a stronger idea of what an array of objects is and how to update the DOM element seem like very foundational JavaScript concepts that will continue to get more complex.
+My problem was discovering how to 'iterate' over the objects within an array (of objects).
+Nesting the for loops and functions within functions made for a 'messy' looking code!

 [Web APIs Code Quiz Project](https://katievlasic.github.io/04-web-api-quiz)

 ![Preview of Code Quiz](./assets/previewimg.jpg)